anoma/nspec/docs/architecture-2/engines/basic-types.juvix.md

     There is an ongoing discussion about cryptographic identities and how they should be represented in the system, and used for representing entities in the network, such as engines.
 So, the following types are subject to change.
+    The main reference in the specs is precisely the section on [[Identity]].

 ```juvix
 ExternalID : Type := Nat;
 ```

 - **ExternalID**: A unique identifier for entities outside the system, represented as a natural number.

 ```juvix
 InternalID : Type := Nat;
 ```

 - **InternalID**: A unique identifier for entities within the system, also represented as a natural number.

 ```juvix
 Identity : Type := Pair ExternalID InternalID;
 ```

 - **Identity**: A pair combining an `ExternalID` and an `InternalID`, representing the complete identity of an entity within the network.